datastax/astra-assistants-api/README.md

     poetry run python run.py

+or with docker-compose for integration with ollama

+    cd examples/ollama/

+    docker-compose up -d

 ## Feedback / Help
 For help or feedback file an [issue](https://github.com/datastax/astra-assistants-api/issues) or reach out to us on [Discord](https://discord.gg/j6vgnRke)